-Expats may find that working in Mozambique is more complex in the past.
-With the government trying to increase employment opportunities for locals, strict laws and regulations have been put into place for hiring foreigners.
+Expats may find that working in Mozambique is slightly more complex than in the past.
+With the government trying to increase employment opportunities for locals, strict laws and regulations have been put in place for hiring foreigners.
 Employment of foreigners has been limited to jobs that require technical and professional skills and qualifications that are nonexistent or insufficient in the country.

 This legislation makes job opportunities for expats difficult to come by.
 It is easiest for expats to find work in higher-level positions with local or international companies.
 Expats will also find that volunteering opportunities, working in education and community projects are more prevalent in the country.

 Expats who are interested in teaching English in a foreign country may consider Mozambique.
 There are a few privately run schools in Maputo that look for foreign teachers, though these opportunities tend to be few and far between and will usually require a university degree and TEFL certification.
 Most schools will supply a letter of intent to employ which makes it possible to secure a visa.
 Expats should be aware that salaries will be significantly lower than what expats teaching in Asia or the UAE might receive.
 For English and Portuguese speakers, translation work is also an option.

 The largest sectors in the country include agriculture, tourism and transportation.
 With the country's arable land, natural beauty and historical heritage, it's easy to understand why these sectors thrive.
 More than 70 percent of the population is employed in the agricultural sector.
 Forestry is another industry that is increasing in importance.
 Fishing is both an important source of food and a vital export earner.
 The manufacturing industry produces a quarter of Mozambique's GDP, which includes production of processed foods, textiles, fertiliser and other products.
 Mining operations produce coal, salt, gemstones, marble and minerals.